acennn/ElevatorMenu/README.md

 ## ElevatorMenu
 ----------------------------------------------------------------------------------------------------------------------------------------------------
-*Elevator menu is an app that could select the best elevator from many, for person who wants to move from floor "A" to floor "B".*
+*model.Elevator menu is an app that could select the best elevator from many, for person who wants to move from floor "A" to floor "B".*
 ### Getting Started
 ----------------------------------------------------------------------------------------------------------------------------------------------------